MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 - The cluster must have Azure Stack HCI, version 22H2 and the May 2023 cumulative update or later installed.

-- Enable the managed identity for the Azure resource.
+- The managed identity for the Azure resource must be enabled.
 For more information, see [Enabled enhanced management](azure-enhanced-management-managed-identity.md).

 ## Enable Insights